Speed limits in Ireland: Road works speed limits

-The manager of a city or county council can reduce the speed limit on a road undergoing road works for a stated period of time by executive order under powers available to him/her under the Road Traffic Act 2004.
+The manager of a city or county council can reduce the speed limit on a road undergoing road works for a stated period of time by executive order under powers available to them under the Road Traffic Act 2004.
 The reduced speed limits are typically 30, 50 or 90 km/h (19, 31 or 56 mph).
 These are different from cautionary speed limits as they are binding on drivers and it is an offence to exceed a road works speed limit.